mmmarinho/ROS2_Tutorial/docs/source/cmake/cmake_packages_without_sudo.rst

 Install a CMake package without sudo privileges
 ===============================================

-When we install a package or library using CMake, their files are usually copied to folders that only sudo users have access (e.g., :code:`/opt`).
-Therefore, to install them without sudo privileges we define a custom directory in :code:`/home/USERNAME/`.
+To install a CMake package or library without sudo privileges, we need to define a directory to which we have access.
+For instance, in :code:`/home/USERNAME/`.

 In this tutorial, we are going to create and use a custom folder :code:`opt` in :code:`/home/USERNAME/` containing the folders :code:`lib` and :code:`include`.